Sea Turtle Nesting Season

 May 1 to October 31

-From May 1 to October 31, the Town's Sea Turtle Conservation Ordinance is in effect.
+The Town has adopted new rules for Sea Turtle Conservation.
+Read the Sea Turtle Conservation Ordinance.
 Please review the rules to make sure your property is compliant.

 To help these protected species survive, please remember to:

 - Downward directed fixtures

 - Block interior lights from beach view

 - Use black out curtains

 - Set an alarm to close the curtains at 9 p.m.